 Best Time of Year to Visit Land’s End Gift Shop

-Despite Harpswell’s reputation as a seasonal community, Land’s End Gift Shop is open seven days a week from April through October, weekends in December, school vacation week in February, and weekends in March.
+Despite Harpswell’s reputation as a seasonal community, Land’s End Gift Shop is open seven days a week from April through October.
+It’s also open on weekends in December, school vacation week in February, and weekends in March.

 New England winters can be bitter cold, especially on the coast.
 A visit to Land’s End in the spring, summer, or fall might be the better timing.

 Adjacent to Land’s End Gift Store, you’ll find the diminutive Land’s End Beach.
 Just a few steps down from the small parking lot, it’s known for sea glass and its lovely views of the ocean.